 You can get the information material on our just concluded Doing Business event here.
-You can be a part of Doing Business through our Facebook page or by filling in our Google form .
-Join WhastApp group here...
+You can be a part of Doing Business through our Facebookpage or by joining our WhatsApp group here.

 What do you think Sarah should have done differently?
 Kindly post your comments below...